jyn514/flower/blossom/pages/how-i-use-my-terminal.md

 #### open a new pane running nvim
 here is the trick. i have created [a shell script](https://github.com/jyn514/dotfiles/blob/master/bin/hx-hax) (actually a perl script) that is the default application for all text files.

-{% note() %}

-setting up that many file associations by hand is a pain. i will write a separate blog post about the scripts that install my dotfiles onto a system. i don't use Nix partly because all my friends who use Nix have *even weirder* bugs than they already had, and partly because i don't like the philosophy of not being able to install things at runtime. i want to install things at runtime and *track* that i did so. that's a separate post too.
+◊(note)«setting up that many file associations by hand is a pain. i will write a separate blog post about the scripts that install my dotfiles onto a system. i don't use Nix partly because all my friends who use Nix have *even weirder* bugs than they already had, and partly because i don't like the philosophy of not being able to install things at runtime. i want to install things at runtime and *track* that i did so. that's a separate post too.»

-{% end %}

 the relevant part is this:
 ```perl